Tomasuh/retefe-unpacker/README.md

 XOR key which indicates that the threat actor has changed its code base after the release of that post.
 This post is made with the intention to shed some light on the current way the threat Retefe stores its payload.

-Looking at the mapped binary image by IDA shows a large amount of unexplored data that is in the `.data` segment.
+Looking at the mapped binary image with IDA shows a large amount of unexplored data that is in the `.data` segment.

 <div style="text-align:center"><img src="readme_images/code-explored.png"></div>